suixinsuo/olympus-protocol/docs/GettingStarted.md

 fundData.maxInvestors, 'Max Investors is correctly initialized');
 ```

-`maxInvestors` is a public variable, solidity automatically creates getters to the public variables of the contract.
+`maxInvestors` is a public variable, so solidity automatically creates getters to the public variables of the contract.
 The result is provided in javascript as `[BigNumber](https://github.com/MikeMcl/bignumber.js/)` object.
 In order to compare we need to put it back `.toNumber()`.

-Also important to know is that every time that we call a function in the fund we use the `await` keyword.
-Calling a function in the blockchain is slow (in the main Ethereum network it can take even minutes or hours).
+Also important to know is that every time we call a function in the fund we use the `await` keyword.
+Calling a function on the blockchain is slow (e.g., on the Ethereum Mainnet, it can take minutes or even hours).
 The result of the function will return a promise to be satisfied in the future.
-Using the command `await` we communicate that the function shall wait until the result is confirmed.
+Using the command `await` we communicate that the function should wait until the result is confirmed.

 Let's rename the test "Shall be able to invest" to "Shall be able to invest until maximum investors" and add a check for the currentNumberOfInvestors counter.